By Mireille Ferrari, Communications Manager, CGIAR Research Program on Livestock

 In Africa alone, millions of hectares of grazing land and rangeland are threatened with degradation – from the arid north, the semi-arid south, the Sudano-Sahelian countries to the drier parts of Cameroon, Ethiopia, Kenya and Nigeria.
 A decade committed to ecosystems restoration provides an opportunity for rangelands to be considered as one of the targeted landscapes.
 It also reinforces efforts made thus far to declare an International Year of Rangelands and Pastoralists.

 Rangeland restoration will produce three types of benefits, that are interlinked and cannot be considered separately:

-For information on this and on the ILC Rangelands Initiative, contact Fiona Flintan, Coordinator of the Rangelands Initiative global component, ILRI: email@example.com
+For more information on rangelands and the International Land Coalition Rangelands Initiative, contact Fiona Flintan, Coordinator of the Rangelands Initiative global component, ILRI: email@example.com

 The work of ILRI and ICARDA on rangelands are part of the CGIAR Research Program on Livestock, which is supported by contributors to the CGIAR Trust Fund.
 CGIAR is a global research partnership for a food-secure future.
 Its science is carried out by 15 Research Centers in close collaboration with hundreds of partners across the globe.

 …thank you for reading this story.
 Our mission is to make them freely accessible to everyone, no matter where they are.

 We believe that lasting and impactful change starts with changing the way people think.
 That’s why we amplify the diverse voices the world needs to hear – from local restoration leaders to Indigenous communities and women who lead the way.

 By supporting us, not only are you supporting the world’s largest knowledge-led platform devoted to sustainable and inclusive landscapes, but you’re also becoming a vital part of a global movement that’s working tirelessly to create a healthier world for us all.